 Richland County deputies searching for vulnerable adult

-Family members say Ms. Pearson has a medical condition that makes it important to find her in a timely manner.

 RICHLAND COUNTY, S.C.
-(WIS) - The Richland County Sheriff’s Department is asking for the public’s help in searching for a vulnerable adult.
+(WIS) - The Richland County Sheriff’s Department is asking for the public’s help in searching for a missing 80-year-old man.

-Deputies say 86-year-old Shirley Pearson was last seen by family members around 10:30 a.m. on June 5 at her home on the 1000 block of Bent Tree Lane.
+Deputies say Robert Hopkins was last seen around 8:00 a.m. on Wednesday, June 7, at his home at the Austin Woods Apartments on 7648 Garners Ferry Road.

-Family members say Ms. Pearson has a medical condition that makes it important to find her in a timely manner.
+Mr. Hopkins has a medical condition that makes it important to locate him in a timely manner.
+He was last wearing a gray sweatshirt with a multicolored button-down shirt, khaki pants, and brown shoes say detectives.

-Ms. Pearson was last seen wearing a blue jean skirt and carrying a large green purse according to detectives.
-Ms. Pearson is 5′3″, approximately 150 pounds, and has white hair.

-If you have any information on her whereabouts or have seen her, please call 911.
+Mr. Hopkins is 5′11 and weighs 170 pounds according to deputies.
+If you have any information about his whereabouts or have seen him, please contact 9-1-1.

 Notice a spelling or grammar error in this article?
 Click or tap here to report it.
 Please include the article's headline.